lillo42/tutu/README.md

 # Cross-platform Terminal Manipulation Library

 Erised is a pure-csharp, terminal manipulation library that makes it possible to write cross-platform text-based interfaces.
-It supports all UNIX and Windows terminals down to Windows 7 (not all terminals are tested, see [Tested Terminals](#tested-terminals) for more info).
+It supports all UNIX and Windows terminals down to Windows 7 (not all terminals are tested).
 It is heavily inspired by the `Rust` library [cross-term](https://github.com/crossterm-rs/crossterm)

 ## Table of Contents